hpsaturn/malos-vision-android-bridge/README.md

-# MALOS Vision Android Bridge
+# MALOS Vision Android/Java Bridge

-Implementation sample of a Android client  interfaced to Admobilize Malos Vision
+Implementation sample of a Android or JAVA client for interfaced it to Admobilize Malos Vision.

 ## Compiling and installing sample

-After clone this project, please firts update submodule protos and then conpile it:
+After clone this project, please first update `protos` submodule and then compile and install it:

 ```bash
 git submodule update --init
 ./gradlew installDebug
 ```

+---

 ## Implementation

 ### gradle file

-Set the source path of protos (in this sample, they are in `app/src/main/proto`):
+Set the path of protos (in this sample, they are in `app/src/main/proto`):

 ```gradle